 Many tax elections or claims for allowances can be submitted after the deadline for submitting the self assessment tax return has passed.
 See the Self assessment filing deadline guidance note.

 The standard period for submitting claims or elections relating to income tax or capital gains tax is four years from the end of the tax year to which the claim or election relates.

 A number of elections have a specific deadline of the first anniversary of 31 January following the tax year in which the relevant event took place (see below).

-Several capital gains re-investment or roll-over reliefs require an acquisition to be made within a set period of a disposal, so you need to monitor both the deadline for making the election and the period for making the reinvestment.
-For more details, see the Roll-over relief for traders and Enterprise investment scheme deferral relief guidance notes.
+Several capital gains re-investment or rollover reliefs require an acquisition to be made within a set period of a disposal, so you need to monitor both the deadline for making the election and the period for making the reinvestment.
+For more details, see the Rollover relief and Enterprise investment scheme deferral relief guidance notes.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.